DebuggyTeam/community/README.md

 # About
-The repo for Debuggy Communuty related stuff.
+The repo for Debuggy Community related stuff.